Many women across the world give birth without medical assistance.

 An unsafe abortion is defined as one performed by someone lacking the necessary skills or one which is done in an unhygienic environment, or both.

 An unsafe abortion can lead to infection or haemorrhage and ultimately maternal death.

 Most maternal deaths are preventable.
 Access to healthcare during pregnancy and childbirth are essential to allow for appropriately timed interventions to be taken if complications do arise.

-Prevention of postpartum haemorrhage is necessitated by identification of risk factors in the third stage of labour.
+Prevention of postpartum haemorrhage involves identifying risk factors in the third stage of labour.
 MSF trains community health workers in countries like Sudan to identify warning signs.

 If the complication is identified, oxytocin can be administered as a means of prophylaxis.
-If severe bleeding does occur, the uterus is massaged to empty it of any trapped blood clots, and IV fluids are administered.
+If severe bleeding occurs, the uterus is massaged to empty it of any trapped blood clots, and IV fluids are administered.